anjaliganasala/Smart_Bank_Management/README.md

 steps for pom.xml :
                   mysql-connector-J ( for database connectivity)
-                  spring-context ( for manageing and accessing beans) spring-mvc (for building web applications)
+                  spring-context ( for manageing and accessing beans) spring-webmvc (for building web applications)
-                  spring-orm (for integration b/n the spring and ORM frameworks like Hibernate and JPA to simplify db operations)
+                  spring-orm (for integration b/n the spring and ORM frameworks ..like Hibernate and JPA to simplify db operations)
-                  Hibernate-core (for handles object-relato=ional mapping(ORM) b/n java classes and db tables)
+                  Hibernate-core (for handles object-relational mapping(ORM) b/n java classes and db tables)